sandialabs/slycat/docs/source/GET-methods/GET-Configuration-Remote-Hosts.rst

 .. http:get:: /api/configuration/remote-hosts

-  Returns a list of remote hosts and if they have a slycat agent
+  Returns a list of remote hosts and if they have a Slycat agent

   :status 200: